spidasoftware/schema/README.md

 **Strict Mode**

 * If you add `"strict":true` to your JSON, then don't allow any other additional properties.
-* We recommend using this in dev to make sure you didn't misspell something or add the wrong key.
+* We recommend using this in dev and test to make sure you didn't misspell something or add the wrong key.
-* We recommend switching `"strict":false` in production so that we can be more flexible when handling different schema versions.
+* We recommend removing the strict property or setting it to false in production so that we can be more flexible when handling different schema versions.
+* The validator will not be strict by default.

 ##### Command line validator